Developers

 Connection

-Endpoint https://app.hoastnow.com/mcp
+Endpoint https://www.hoastnow.com/mcp

 Transport HTTP (Streamable HTTP)